pymmcore-plus/pymmcore-plus/docs/install.md

 ## Installing Micro-Manager Device Adapters

-Just like underlying the [`pymmcore`](https://github.com/micro-manager/pymmcore) that this library, `pymmcore-plus` relies on the device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
+Just like the underlying library [`pymmcore`](https://github.com/micro-manager/pymmcore), `pymmcore-plus` also relies on the device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
-There are two ways to do this:
+They can be installed in two ways:

 1. **Use the `mmcore` command line tool**

-    If you've installed with `pip install "pymmcore-plus[cli]"`, this library provides a quick way to install the latest version of
+    This library provides a quick way to install the latest version of micro-manager:
-    micro-manager:

     ```bash
     mmcore install